Reasons To Not Go To The Dentist

-Sometimes, certain dental procedures don't require anesthesia, thanks to the use of Ozone.
+Sometimes, certain dental procedures don't require anesthesia.
 When combined with minimally invasive technology and techniques, such as Air Abrasion, a water/powder spray that removes decay painlessly, you can actually have some fillings done without any discomfort.
 Though this may sound unbelievable, it happens every day in my office.

 Some people avoid the dentist because they don't enjoy being lectured to or made to feel uncomfortable about the condition of their mouth.
 I believe in positive reinforcement and we practice "Guilt Free Dentistry" So we are happy to show you what is needed to get you back to a state of health and to have a great smile.
 You will never be lectured or made to feel guilty at my office.